daniel-gheorghita/MLOps_car_price_prediction/README.md

 ![Jupyter Notebook](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/dashboards/jupyter_notebook.png)
 ## Acknowledgements
 As my dear wife is expecting and the due date is around the corner, I have made quite some sacrifices to follow this class and finish this project before the big B-Day.

 I am thankful for my wife's understanding of my slacking in household preparations, but I will make it up up to her as soon as I submit the project!

-Also, thank you to the MLOps Zoomcamp instructors and organizers!
+Also, thank you to the MLOps Zoomcamp instructors and organizers for this comprehensive and free class!